-A friend of mine who has a small ecommerce site online is starting a new blog because she became aware of the importance of routine content to the Google search algorigthm.
+A friend of mine who has a small eCommerce site online is starting a new blog because she became aware of the importance of routine content to the Google search algorithm.

 Frequently updated websites are preferred and get pushed to the top of the web traffic.
 The problem she is unaware of what she needs to do to keep people returning to the site and have them stay there when they land.

 Another secret: the algorithm rewards sites that get visitors to stay on it for a relatively long period of time.
 This can be two to ten minutes too.

 Here are the three things every blog or website needs to have to establish credibility:

 I can not over estimate enough the importance of a simple, clean and easy to read layout, free of too many pop ups, side bar distractions, colors and other excessive drama.
 People’s attention is being pulled in many different directions.
 If they land on your site from a search, a social media post or an email, they need to get the information, data, advice or news they came for immediately.
 They do not want to scroll, click through slideshows or click off pop up boxes to get to it.